ABOUT CCBN

 Community Advancement Division

-Community Outreach - Point of Information: Department Chairman Elerie Archer MBA, BSN, RN
+Community Outreach - Point of Information: Chairman Elerie Archer MBA, BSN, RN

-International Relations - Point of Information: Janitta Lumu RN
+International Relations - Point of Information: Janitta Lumu MSN, BSN, RN

-Social Action and Legislation - Point of Information: Department Chairman Laura Howard, CMSRN, BSN, RN
+Social Action and Legislation - Point of Information: Chairman Laura Howard BSN, RN

-Publicity and Social Media - Point of Information: Janaye Culton AS, MLT, CNA, MA, QMAP, NS
+Publicity and Social Media - Point of Information: Janaye Culton MLT, AS, CNA, MA, QMAP, SN

 Back to the top